 - After that, quickly mix everything together before the noodles get soggy.
 Your Yum Woon Sen Talay is now ready! 🙂

-- There is a detail cooking video at the bottom of this page if you want to clearly see how to cook this yummy Seafood Spicy and Sour Salad with vermicelli noodle.
+- There is a detailed cooking video at the bottom of this page if you want to clearly see how to cook this yummy Seafood Spicy and Sour Salad with vermicelli noodles.

-To make it red like in the picture but keep the same spicy level, you should cut the red pepper in half and then throw away the seed.
-Some restaurants in Thailand use hot sauce to make it red, but I never try it.
-I think the hot sauce make Yum Woon Sen taste strange.
+To make it red like in the picture but keep the same spicy level, cut the red pepper in half and then throw away the seeds.
+Some restaurants in Thailand use hot sauce to make it red, but I never tried it.
+I think the hot sauce will change the Yum Woon Sen and make it taste strange.

-Note from Hubby about Yum Woon Sen (1st time)
+Note from Hubby about Yum Woon Sen (First time eating)

-All I knew at the time was tom yum soup and pad Thai noodles!
+All I knew at the time was Tom Yum Soup and Pad Thai Noodles!
 Well, the cook at the Thai restaurant knew to dumb it down for me a bit and take the spice out.
 They also made it a bit sweet for me, and not so sour.
-There was only like 1 chili cut up in mine.
+There was only 1 chili cut up in mine.